AnalystShoeb/customer_segmentation_analysis/README.md

 - **Category 4: Employment and Financial Stability Trends**

 The Python was used to for this segmentation analysis can be found here [link](https://github.com/AnalystShoeb/customer_segmentation_analysis/blob/main/Customer%20Segmentation%20Analysis.ipynb).
-An interactive Tableau dashboard used to report and explore sales trends can be found here [link](https://public.tableau.com/app/profile/shoebur.rahman/viz/CutomerSegmetationDashboard/CutomerSegmentationDashboard?publish=yes).
+An interactive Tableau dashboard used to report can be found here [link](https://public.tableau.com/app/profile/shoebur.rahman/viz/CutomerSegmetationDashboard/CutomerSegmentationDashboard?publish=yes).

 ## Data Structure & Initial Checks